kerim/syllabi/seminar-on-cultural-theories.markdown

 	- 1992 “Beyond ‘culture’: Space, Identity, and the Politics of Difference.” *Cultural Anthropology* 7, no. 1: 6–23.
 - Sapir, E.
 	- 1924 “Culture, Genuine and Spurious.” *The American Journal of Sociology*.
+- Trouillot, Michel-Rolph.
+	- 2003 “Adieu, Culture: A New Duty Arises.”
+In Global Transformations, 97–116.
+Palgrave Macmillan, New York.

 ### WEEK 12 - Interpretive Anthropology (林徐達)
 - 林徐達